maximenoel8/caasp_robotframework/README.md

 - MODE :
     - by default use skuba from pattern
     - DEV : will build skuba from github with devel option ( you can also specify a pull request number with PULL_REQUEST )
-- SUFFIX : give a suffix to your cluster nodes names, could be your name
+- PREFIX : give a suffix to your cluster nodes names, could be your name